shaarron/feature-flags-resources/README.md

 Complete logging stack combining Elasticsearch, Fluent Bit, and Kibana.
 Fluent Bit collects logs from all pods, forwards them to Elasticsearch for indexing, and Kibana provides a web UI for log analysis and visualization.

 ### [External-secrets-setup](infrastructure/external-secrets-setup/)
-Deploys the External Secrets Operator along with required ServiceAccount and ClusterSecretStore resources.
+Configures the ClusterSecretStore and required ServiceAccount resources for External Secrets integration.
 Enables secure integration with external secret management systems like AWS Secrets Manager.
+The External Secrets Operator is deployed separately in the bootstrap layer.

 ### [Kube-prometheus-stack](infrastructure/kube-prometheus-stack/)
 Comprehensive monitoring solution including Prometheus for metrics collection, Grafana for visualization, and Alertmanager for alerting.
 Pre-configured with custom dashboards for the Feature Flags API.